rkwai/datasaa-loops/docs/spec.md

 ## 7. Known Limitations

 - No crash-resume UI for interrupted imports/recomputes (jobs store is write-only for now).
-- No automated tests; developers validate flows manually through the interface.
 - No encryption for export bundles; user must secure files out-of-band.
 - Spend recommendations are simple heuristics (top/bottom channels by LTV share).
 Future versions may add cohort analysis or multi-touch attribution.